 - Ask your DJ if they can help make the mixes for your bridal party sangeet/reception dance performances, as well as your first dance medley – our DJ did it at no extra cost!

-Never take no for an answer – there is always a way to find what you need within the budget you desire.
+On BudgetingIf allowing parents/families to contribute towards the wedding, accept the same amount from both sides to avoid potential future conflict.
+You don’t want one set of parents to feel like they have more “ownership” or stake than the other.
+We split it about 20% from each set of parents and my husband and I paid for the remaining 60%.
+Sucheta, California Never take no for an answer – there is always a way to find what you need within the budget you desire.
 It is easy to just say “yes” to packages, vendors with contacts/contracts for other services (i.e. printing companies, stationary companies, sound/lighting), but asking previous brides, your wedding planners, and doing some of your own ground work to simply get to know the wedding space better (average prices etc.) for comparisons are key.
 ALWAYS over budget and ALWAYS expect hidden fees to arise as the event nears – same-day oversized parking spaces for decor vendors, vendor meals for the extra workers needed for your mandap to come to life, umbrellas if rain magically heads into your forecast for your partially outdoor wedding, water jugs scattered around for guests during a sweaty baraat – you never know what curveballs will come your way and if prepared, how you can still knock them out of the park.
+Nita, Florida

 - For the bachelorette, I paid for my own flight and Airbnb share.
 Most of the bridesmaids were from the East Coast and the wedding was in California, so we had the bachelorette in Austin.